Seismic Tomography with Random Batch Gradient Reconstruction: Numerical examples

 \section{Numerical examples}

-In this section, we present some synthetic tomography tests using random batch gradient reconstruction, where the wave equations are solved by FGA and the sensitivity kernel are constructed using \eqref{eq:k_rb}.
-The iteration method is L-BFGS.
+In this section, we present some synthetic tomography tests using random batch gradient reconstruction, where the wave equations are solved by FGA and the sensitivity kernel are constructed using \eqref{eq:k_rb}. { Remark that the random batch gradient reconstruction method we proposed can be applied to any gradient-based iterative method, but the proof of the convergence may be more complicated than that in the previous section.
+So in the following subsections, we mainly use L-BFGS for the iterations and show the convergence numerically but leave the rigorous proof for further studies.
+We present one gradient descent example in Section \ref{sec:exp_gd}.
+We remark that all the computations are performed on a Dell T7920 workstation with dual Intel Xeon Gold 6130 Processor(16 Cores, 22M Cache, 2.10 GHz) and compiled with GFORTRAN and MPICH. }